jimsandwick99/videocall/docs/TO_DO.md

     a. how to render
 6. AI Compare Report
     a. how to compare
+7. Record costs against the users account with small markup

 ## To Sell
 1. Allow for other integrations - n8n, etc. to push data to other applications?
-2. White Lavel - allow styling to be configured.
+2. White Lavel - allow styling to be configured
-3. Payment -
+3. Payment - integration